MicrosoftDocs/fabric-docs/docs/data-engineering/tutorial-lakehouse-build-report.md

       :::image type="content" source="media\tutorial-lakehouse-build-report\create-relationship-dialog.png" alt-text="Screenshot of the Create Relationship dialog box, showing where to select Assume referential integrity.":::

-   1. Similarly, you need to add these relationships as well:
+   1. Similarly, you need to add these relationships as well.
+After you add these relationships, your data model is ready for reporting as shown in the previous image:

       * StockItemKey(fact_sale) - StockItemKey(dimension_stock_item)
       * Salespersonkey(fact_sale) - EmployeeKey(dimension_employee)